Aydin-bit/CaesarCrypt/README.md

     /java -> Java-linked code
     /com/yourcompany -> Name of the company, so that name-conflict is prevented /logic or /ui -> Example of how you could structure with the use of modules

+## bin-folder
+The bin-folder should contain the compiled java classes from the src-folder.
+Its Repository structure only corresponds to the package structure of the java-files in the src folder:

+    /project-root
+        /bin
+            /com
+                /yourcompany
+                    /logic
+                        code.class
+                    /ui
+                        code.class

+The bin-folder is used to seperate compiled, ready-to-use code from editable code in the src-folder.
+Usually this folder is not versioned by git due to the gitignore-file.